atticuscornett/mimacro-docs/plugins/events.md

 # onDeviceMessage(message, [device](/structures/device))
 Fires when mimacro receives a serial message from a device.
 Passes in the string contents of a message and the device that sent it.

+# onSettingUpdate(settingID)
+Fires when the value of a plugin [setting](/structures/setting) is updated (including by the plugin.)
+Passes in the id of the setting that was changed.
+For creating and getting settings, see [settings functions](/plugins/functions?id=settings)

+# onGetActions()
+Fires when mimacro needs a list of available macro actions.
+Can optionally return a list of [action](/structures/action) objects that your plugin can handle.